 •If you normally wear glasses or contact lenses, you will need to bring them to read a registration plate at a minimum distance of 66 ft (20 metres)

-•You will need to bring both parts of your UK licence, the plastic photo id card and the paper counterpart.
-If you have an old style licence, you will need to bring a valid passport.
-The document must be original, as photocopies are not accepted
+•You will need to bring your UK Photo ID driving licence, If you have an old style licence, you will need to bring a valid passport.
+The document must be original, as photocopies are not accepted.

 It is advisable that all non-drivers obtain a copy of the Highway Code or study it online before attending their CBT training day as although there is no actual test a high standard of rules of the road is required and during the second part of the road ride (element E) individuals will only be given route directions without instruction from their instructor.

 Although it is a legal requirement that a CBT is required as described earlier, your instructor is there to help and encourage you during your training day, please feel free to ask questions and enjoy your day as it’s a rewarding experience that gives you a new found freedom and independence.